keptn-hotday-2021/keptn-hotday-2021/content/03-configure-monitoring/index.md

     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/dynatrace-service/0.10.3/deploy/service.yaml -n keptn
     ```

 1. Verify that we have the dynatrace-service-xxx-xxx pod up and running in the keptn namespace.
-There should be two new pods running for a few seconds.
+There should be a new pod running for a few seconds.
     ```
     kubectl get pods --selector=run=dynatrace-service -n keptn
     ```